BASIC APPEAL FORMS

 explaining the basis for an entry or order in either (a) or

-All ordinances, local rules and regulations that are in themselves
+All ordinances, local rules or regulations that are themselves

 dispositive of an assignment of error or are to be given consideration

 A cross-appellant's or appellee's brief should not include these items if they

 are the same as those attached to the appellant's brief.